simokhin/Restaurant-Page/README.md

-# Restaurant-Page

 <h1>Restaurant Page Project</h1>
 <p>for the Odin Project</p>
 <br>
-<p>The aim of the project is to practice the following technologies::</p>
+<p>The aim of the project is to practice the following technologies:</p>
 <ul>
 <li>JavaScript Modules</li>
 <li>Webpack</li>